Starz0r/reimagined-succotash/README.md

 This project goes hand-in-hand with the df-client project, which is the Angular frontend for the Delfruit website.
 They are kept separate to allow the client to be compiled and deployed on a CDN without bulking up the server project.

 # Local Development
-For local development, you should start up a mysql instance and the server, and put them on the same network.
+For local development, you should start up a mysql instance, minio instance, and the server, and put them on the same network.

 Auto-redeployment and breakpoint support are included through the use of nodemon and ts-node.

-## Start the app

-* Of course, always run `npm i` before starting to get your node modules
-* To run the development monitor: `npm run dev`
-* To run the app without the monitor: `npm run start`
-* To run the app with pure node, not ts-node: `tsc && npm run start-plain`

-## Test the app
+## Mysql Test Instance

-Once the app and database are running and connected, you can run the integration tests with `npm run test-int`

 To start the database for testing: